Public Humanities Fellowship

 • The potential for the project to attract external funding.

-We are especially interested in proposals that involve risk-taking and innovation and/or interdisciplinary collaborations connecting humanities scholars with artists, scientists, or social scientists.
+The Center also prioritizes proposals that involve interdisciplinary collaborations connecting humanities scholars with artists, scientists, or social scientists; the Center further prioritizes applications that reflect this year’s annual theme.

 Body

-• A narrative of five single-spaced pages outlining the project, situating it in the humanities, demonstrating how it meets the criteria outlined above, and discussing the need for such a project.
-The narrative should provide information on project participants, community partner(s), and the terms of the collaboration with the off-campus entity/entities.
+• A narrative of no more than 3 single-spaced pages (12pt font, 1” margins) outlining the project, situating it in the humanities, demonstrating how it meets the criteria outlined above, and discussing the need for such a project.
+The narrative should provide information on project participants, community partner(s), and the terms of the collaboration with the off-campus entity/entities, where applicable.
 It should also explain the project’s results, including what the community partner(s) will gain, any scholarly product that will result, and how the project is in the public interest.

 Body